Electric Car Chat

 Can We Trust Data If The Future Isn’t The Past

-Send us a text First of all, I'd like to thank you for subscribing to my podcast and sharing with others.
+Send us Fan Mail First of all, I'd like to thank you for subscribing to my podcast and sharing with others.
 I'd also like to wish you a very successful, happy and healthy New Year.
 Forget tidy charts that “prove” the obvious.
 We open with a stork-baby correlation that looks convincing on a blackboard and use it to expose how clean numbers can hide messy truths about electric vehicles, insurance risk, and the way headlines get written.
 From there, we dig into the mechanics of data interpretation: why new registrations aren’t the same as sales, how identical EV datasets can support both bullish and bearish narratives, and what goes wrong when yesterday’s models are used to predict tomorrow’s road.
 Our journey moves from market stats to real-world risk.
 Early EV insurance looked cheap because cautious first adopters and fewer young drivers skewed the data.
 Then AXA stress-tested assumptions, flagged higher accident likelihood in specific scenarios, and named a behaviour many drivers recognise: “overtapping” during brisk starts.
 Layer on battery pack vulnerability, scarce repair capacity, stringent isolation protocols, and upside-down salvage economics, and you get a claims picture that legacy ICE data could never forecast.
 The result is a sober look at why premiums rose and what has to change for costs to fall.
 We close with a masterclass in survey framing via a dentist endorsement campaign that allowed multiple recommendations, creating a headline-ready “90%” without real differentiation.
 The thread tying it all together is context: definitions, lags, behaviour, incentives, and experimentation.
 When systems are stable, data sings; when technology and habits shift, experiments lead and datasets follow.
 If you care about EV adoption, insurance fairness, and honest communication, this conversation gives you the tools to spot manipulation and demand better questions.
 If this resonates, subscribe, share with a friend, and leave a review to help others find the show.
-To buy a copy of Electric Cars - The Truth Revealed visit grahamhilltraining.com.
-Buy the current copy and receive the totally updated version in early 2026.
-If you are interested in sponsoring this podcast or would be interested in working together please visit grahamhilltraining.com/contact
+To buy the latest 2026 version of Electric Cars - The Truth Revealed, visit grahamhilltraining.com.
+If you buy a copy of the 2026 version, you will receive all updates through to the next release of the book.
+Electric Car Chat is now ranked 24th in the world for EV podcasts out of an estimated 22,000 and now downloaded in 51 countries.
+If you are interested in sponsoring this podcast or would be interested in working together please visit grahamhilltraining.com/contact You can see the podcast ranking here: Feedspot Ranking Click Here

 21 min